 Summing It Up

-Pro Clima tapes are powerful tools for ensuring the long-term airtightness of your building.
-Investing a little bit of extra effort in making sure that they are applied properly can pay huge dividends in building performance and energy savings.
-That means ensuring that your taping surface is clean, free of dust, grease and silicone, and that your substrate itself is airtight.
-Do yourself this solid, and your blower door test will thank you.
+Pro Clima tapes are powerful products for ensuring the long-term airtightness of your building.
+Investing a little extra effort in making sure that they are applied properly can pay huge dividends in building performance and energy savings.
+So be sure that your taping surface is clean and free of dust, grease and silicone, and that the substrate itself is airtight.
+Your blower door test will thank you.